Nemo saltat sobrius: Dancing in Ancient Rome

 To defend him, he had three defense attorneys: Marcus Licinius Crassus, Quintus Hortensius Hortalus and, the one and only, Marcus Tullius Cicero.
 He was acquitted of his crimes.

-So what has all of this to do with a sobriety and dancing?
+So what has all of this to do with dancing?

 Well, in his defense speech, Pro Murena (13.8), Cicero uttered what would become one of the most famous lines in history: Nemo saltat sobrius.